 The island chalets have open-air bathrooms with hot showers and flushing toilets and you can fish from your balcony.
 While hurricane lamps set the mood, the lush African bush will do all the seducing.
 Although similar, the tree houses raise the bar in the style, romance and view departments.
 Camping facilities include communal ablutions with hot showers and a laundry and washing area.

 Swimming pool; restaurant; bar; tourist shop; public telephone; airstrip; campsite

-Water safaris; game drives; fishing; scenic flights; day trips to Victoria Falls; overnight camping adventures in the near-inaccessible Mamili National Park; cultural interaction with the local villagers and some heart-warming philanthropy with visits to the two schools aided by Camp Kwando and your heard-earned cash
+Water safaris; game drives; fishing; scenic flights; day trips to Victoria Falls; overnight camping adventures in the near-inaccessible Mamili National Park and cultural interaction with the local villagers.

 The living area at Camp Kwando is so decadent it might prevent you from joining any of the exciting excursions on offer - a large pool with shaded loungers, an open-sided lounge and an outdoor dining area all soak up the glorious river views.